pyblosxom/pyblosxom/docs/source/dev_writing_plugins.rst

    To install wbgpager, do the following:

-     1. add "wbgpager" to your load_plugins list variable in your config.py file--make sure it's the first thing listed so that it has a chance to operate on the entry list before other plugins.
+     1. add "wbgpager" to your load_plugins list variable in your config.py file---make sure it's the first thing listed so that it has a chance to operate on the entry list before other plugins.
      2. add the $page_navigation variable to your head or foot